The non-Hermitian skin effect: A perspective: The NH skin effect: The basics

 \subsection{Sensitivity to boundary conditions}

-As is clearly visible in the spectrum of the Hatano-Nelson model in Fig.~\ref{HN}(b), the spectrum strongly depends on the boundary conditions.
-In Ref.~\citenum{xiong_why_2018}, it is shown that by introducing coupling terms between the ends of 1D chains, one finds that the system crosses several EPs upon tuning tune between OBCs and PBCs~\cite{kunst_biorthogonal_2018,koch_bulk-boundary_2020,roccati2021non}, highlighting a topological distinction between the two cases.
-Refs.~\citenum{kunst_biorthogonal_2018,koch_bulk-boundary_2020} show that the cross-over from OBCs to PBCs, i.e., from having skin states to Bloch states, happens for exponentially small couplings.
+Many questions often arise in relation to the thermodynamic limit in NH systems.
+Here we highlight how subtle this matter is by studying the sensitivity to boundary conditions in the Hatano-Nelson model.
+As is clearly visible in the spectrum in Fig.~\ref{HN}(b), it strongly depends on the boundary conditions.
+In Ref.~\citenum{xiong_why_2018}, it is shown that by introducing coupling terms between the ends of 1D chains, one finds that the system crosses several EPs upon tuning tune between OBCs and PBCs~\cite{kunst_biorthogonal_2018,koch_bulk-boundary_2020,roccati_non-hermitian_2021}, emphasizing a topological distinction between the two cases.
+Refs.~\citenum{kunst_biorthogonal_2018} and \citenum{koch_bulk-boundary_2020} show that the cross-over from OBCs to PBCs, i.e., from having skin states to Bloch states, happens for exponentially small couplings.
 While it thus may seem that the NH skin effect is not a robust feature, it is shown in Ref.~\citenum{koch_bulk-boundary_2020} that physically relevant locality constraints exponentially suppress this kind of coupling.
-Also, further modifications to the boundary conditions result in new localization phenomena and transitions between different behaviors~\cite{li2021impurity}.
+Also, further modifications to the boundary conditions result in new localization phenomena and transitions between different behaviors~\cite{li_impurity_2021}.